 Chapter 04

 Images were the jump.
 Motion was the moment it became something else entirely.
-The first time we turned a still portrait of one of the doggos into a 5-second cinematic, him strutting through a disco like he owned the place, that was the moment we looked at each other and said, "other people need this."
+The first time we turned a still portrait of one of our doggos into a short cinematic clip, him strutting through a disco like he owned the place, that was the moment we looked at each other and said, "other people need this."

 We still test every new occasion ourselves.
 If a birthday card isn't funny enough, or a sympathy card doesn't feel respectful enough, it doesn't ship.
 The doggos are very strict art directors.